We debate the pros and cons of going for a public or private hospital birth in Hong Kong.

 As the first hospital in Hong Kong to create the post of “Lactation Specialist” for breastfeeding counselling and classes, Queen Elizabeth is ranked high in baby-friendliness.
 Additionally, it’s Husband Accompanying Labour (HAL) scheme encourages husbands to stay with wives during delivery and to attend antenatal classes.

-Popular amongst public hospitals for its maternity care, Prince of Wales has partnered with Chinese University of Hong Kong to offer various prenatal examinations, specifically screening for Down Syndrome, SafeT21, and fetal morphology scans.
+Popular amongst public hospitals for its maternity care, Prince of Wales has partnered with the Chinese University of Hong Kong to offer various prenatal examinations, specifically screening for Down Syndrome, SafeT21, and fetal morphology scans.
 Here you have the option of booking as a private patient, ensuring your own room at a fraction of the cost of a private hospital.

 Princess Margaret serves the Kowloon West Cluster, for those in the Kwai Chung, Lai Chi Kok, Tung Chung, Tsuen Wan and Tsing Yi Districts.
 Its proximity to the airport also means international visitors can arrive here with ease.

-With four wards, a 200-strong staff, and approximately 5,500 deliveries per year, the O&G Department at Tuen Mun stays bustling.
+With four wards, a 200-strong staff, and approximately 5,500 deliveries per year, the O&G Department at Tuen Mun is always bustling.
 Apart from an antenatal, postnatal and labour ward, the Yan Oi outpatient clinic conducts prenatal screenings through referrals.
 Before discharging, post-partum patients may undergo healthcare education covering postnatal self-care, discharge advice and breastfeeding.

-Private Hospitals Directory
+Hong Kong Private Maternity Hospitals

 Having received formal accreditation from the Hong Kong College of Obstetricians and Gynecologists since 2000, the Obstetrics Unit at TWAH prides itself on its modernity and range of obstetric, prenatal and postnatal services.
 A prenatal care package here covers various routine lab tests, ultrasound scans and optional prenatal classes.
 Normal delivery or C-section packages both include blood screening, postnatal (or post-op for C-section) observations, take-home medication and postnatal classes.